 - 3 cups shredded colby jack cheese (optional)

-- Preheat your oven to 350°.
+- Preheat your Traeger to 350°.
 If using uncooked wild rice, place 8-10 cups of water in a large pot to boil over high heat with 1 tablespoon salt.
 Boil the wild rice for 45 minutes and drain well when done.
 If using cooked wild rice, continue onto step 2.